ByAUJay

 Example 1: Enterprise Multisig Setup for Treasury Management

-- Scheme: 3-of-5 multisig threshold.
+- Scheme: Using a 3-of-5 multisig setup.

 - Security measures:

-- Hardware wallets stored in secure vaults.
+- Hardware wallets are kept in secure vaults.

 Example 2: Startup Secure Admin Key Management